-US stock indexes climb following strong bank earnings
+Banks rally after strong earnings, sending US stocks higher

-NEW YORK (AP) — U.S. stocks are rising further Wednesday morning following strong results from major banks including Goldman Sachs and Bank of America.
+NEW YORK (AP) — Banks are surging in midday trading Wednesday following strong results from Goldman Sachs and Bank of America, sending U.S. stock indexes higher.
+Smaller companies are also climbing, and Nordstrom became the latest department store to announce weak holiday sales.

-Technology and consumer-focused companies also traded higher.
-The British pound rose and Britain’s FTSE 100 stock index slipped after Parliament rejected the Brexit deal negotiated by Prime Minister Theresa May and European leaders.
+Britain’s FTSE 100 stock index slipped after Parliament rejected the deal negotiated by Prime Minister Theresa May with European leaders over the country’s departure from the European Union.

 Most Read Business Stories